Pvjesper/romms/README.md

 `Valid options are 500, 1000`

 The period of the periodic sweep should be chosen as equal length or longer than the room impulse response (RIR), otherwise a wraparound error is incurred.
 Recordings were made using a period length of 500 ms as well as 1000 ms. Considering the reverberation time, a period length of 1000 ms appears clearly sufficient, while
 500 ms could incur a small error.
-However, because the RIRs will have decayed close to 60 dB after 500 ms, high signal-to-noise ratio (SNR) is required for the error to be significant.
+However, because the RIRs will have decayed close to 60 dB after 500 ms, unless a very high signal-to-noise ratio is achieved, the additional error is likely negligible.

 ### max_freq
 `Valid options are 500, 1000, 2000, 4000`